TikTok Releases Artificial Intelligence Software For Sale - Somag News

 Artificial intelligence algorithm is on sale

 According to the report prepared by the Financial Times, ByteDance has currently sold this artificial intelligence algorithm to several companies.
-The companies that bought this algorithm are US fashion app Goat, Singapore based travel site WeGo, Indonesia based shopping app Chilibeli and Indian based social game platform GamesApp.
+The companies that purchased this algorithm are the US-based fashion app Goat, the Singapore-based travel site WeGo, the Indonesian-based shopping app Chilibeli and the Indian-based social game platform GamesApp.

 Artificial intelligence sold by BytePlus

 Beijing-based company ByteDance has created a special division within the company called BytePlus to sell this artificial intelligence system.
 According to the information on the company’s website, BytePlus allows you to edit this artificial intelligence algorithm as you wish.
-In addition, special video effects, data analysis tools and speech transcribing software are also sold by BytePlus.
+Special video effects, data analysis tools and speech transcribing software are also sold by BytePlus.

 In the past years, the pressure on ByteDance and TikTok has increased.
 Especially at the time when China-based companies were targeted by former US President Donald Trump, the issue of banning TikTok in the USA was frequently on the agenda.
 But despite pressure from the Trump administration, TikTok surpassed 100 million monthly active users in the US last year.